Handout for Patients and Families

 6. How does palliative care work with my own doctor?

 The palliative care team works in partnership with your own doctor to provide an extra layer of support for you and your family.
-The team provides expert symptom management, extra time for communication about goals and treatment options, and help navigating the health system.
+The team provides expert symptom management, extra time for communication about your goals and treatment options, and help navigating the health system.

 7. How do I get palliative care?